antmcgrann/whatsthewave/README.md

 A common issue is the having the google maps API up and running.
 For issues displaying the maps properly using an API key refer to: https://dev.to/thepuskar/how-to-hide-your-api-keys-in-react-4k55

+Another debugger tip is to run npm install start

 ### Prerequisites

 Requirements for the software and other tools to build, test and push